top of page

 • 1 min read

-She raised the scissors to cut off her braid,
+She raised the scissors to cut off her braid

-Since having grown too old for girlish ways,
+Having grown too old for girlish ways

-Black circles lay beneath her vacant gaze.
+Black circles lay beneath her vacant gaze

-She paid for all of this, for all she paid,
+She paid for all of this, for all she paid

-A secret’s weight carried, along the chain
+A secret’s weight carried along the chain

-The others nodding hello in the street.
+The others nodding hello in the street

-Never notice, although their eyes would meet?
+Never notice though sometimes their eyes meet?

 Recent Posts